Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Durston Kakwa 40 Backpack (26.5 oz, $250)

 The Durston Kakwa pack prioritizes minimalism but has several features that make the pack much more comfortable and functional than its ultralight competitors: a padded hip belt with hip belt pockets, shoulder strap pockets, 1 zippered side pocket for small items, and a sturdy U-shaped frame that makes it comfortable even with heavier loads.
-It’s extremely reasonably priced for its feature set and the fact that it uses the newly developed, ultralight and waterproof Ultra 200 fabric.
-If 40L is too low volume for you, the pack is also offered in a more versatile, 55L size.
+The price is reasonable for its feature set and the fact that it uses the newer ultralight and waterproof Ultra 200 fabric.
+The pack is also offered in a more versatile 55L size.

 Alternatives